-The statute permits (but does not require) the appointment of one or two challengers for each polling place.
+The statute permits (but does not require) the appointment of one or two challengers for each polling place, and of a second tabulator tender for each machine in use.
 Please note that the law provides for appointment of one or two assistant registrars.
 At least one assistant registrar must be appointed for a polling place unless the registrar will be present at that polling place during the primary.